-Tarte Tatin must be one of my favourite desserts all time: caramelised melt-in-your-mouth apples with a buttery puff pastry.
+Tarte Tatin must be one of my favourite desserts of all time: caramelised melt-in-your-mouth apples with a flakey buttery puff pastry.
 Great recipe!

-The crust will retract a bit over time, so you will be able to see the colour of the apples.
-If like me you choose to use your regular settings, make sure to cover the tart with foil once the crust is a golden colour so it doesn’t burn.
+The crust will retract a bit over time, so you will be able to see the color of the apples.
+If like me you choose to use your regular settings, make sure to cover the tart with foil once the crust is a golden color so it doesn’t burn.

 Tarte Tatin by Christophe Michalak